The Indian Association for Social Psychiatry

 Balint Award

 Institution of Balint Award is made out of an endowment on behalf of the Foundation of Psychosomatic and Social Medicine by Dr. Med.
 Dr. H.C.
 Boris Luban-Plozza, CH 6612 Ascona, Collina, Switzerland.
-For the Balint Award, IASP members are invited to submit a paper based on their personal experience of relationship with patients.
+For the Balint Award, IASP members are invited to submit a paper based on their personal experience of relationship with patient/s.

 Rules

 2. The paper must be a single-authored paper.
 The author must be a member in good standing of the IASP, with a minimum of 5 years of professional experience.
-The paper shall be rated on the basis of written manuscript on the following criteria.

-Action: The therapist’s perception of the demands he or she felt exposed to and an illustration of how he then actually responded.
+3. Action: The therapist’s perception of the demands he or she felt exposed to and an illustration of how he then actually responded.

-Progression: A discussion of possible ways in which future medical and paramedical training might enhance the state of awareness for individual care giver, a procedure which tends to be neglected at present.
+4. Progression: A discussion of possible ways in which future medical and paramedical training might enhance the state of awareness for individual care giver, a procedure which tends to be neglected at present.

-4. The judges assessing the paper for Award shall not contest for the Award.
+4. The judges assessing the paper for the Award shall not contest for the Award.
 Members of the Awards Committee, if desirous of contesting, will not participate in the evaluation process.

-5. The award paper will become a property of the IASP, a copy of which will be sent to the Foundation of Psychosomatic & Social Medicine, Ascona, Switzerland by the Secretary-General.
+6. The award paper will become a property of the IASP, a copy of which will be sent to the Foundation of Psychosomatic & Social Medicine, Ascona, Switzerland by the Secretary-General.
 The paper shall be published in the IJSP.
+The awardee will send the paper to the Editor, Indian Journal of Social Psychiatry within 2 weeks of the last date of the annual conference for publication in the Journal.

 Prize